German language: South America

 In Brazil, the largest concentrations of German speakers are in the states of Rio Grande do Sul (where Riograndenser Hunsrückisch developed), Santa Catarina, and Espírito Santo.

+Standard German is a recognized language in the Brazilian municipalities of Pomerode and São João do Oeste.

-German dialects (namely Hunsrik and East Pomeranian) are recognized languages in the following municipalities in Brazil:
+Meanwhile, German dialects (namely Hunsrik and East Pomeranian) are recognized languages in the following municipalities in Brazil: